 The National Council on Public History expects everyone who participates in NCPH events, conferences, mini-cons, or online programming to adhere to the NCPH Events Code of Conduct.
 If you have questions about this code of conduct, please email [email protected].

-NCPH is accepting bids for future meeting dates 2022 and beyond:
+NCPH is accepting bids for future meeting SITES FOR 2022 and beyond:

-Proposals to host an NCPH Annual Meeting must be initiated and submitted by an NCPH member(s) interested in serving as the chair of the Local Resource Committee and as a member of the Program Committee.
+Proposals to host an NCPH Annual Meeting must be initiated and submitted by an NCPH member(s) interested in serving as the chair of the Local Arrangements Committee and as a member of the Program Committee.
 Please include the following information:

 - A brief statement of why the site is appropriate for the NCPH annual meeting.

-- A brief statement by the individual(s) making the proposal about their interest in building collaboration in and connecting the conference to the local community, as well as about their willingness to lead the Local Resource Committee and coordinate financial support for the meeting.
+- A brief statement by the individual(s) making the proposal about their interest in building collaboration in and connecting the conference to the local community, as well as about their willingness to lead the Local Arrangements Committee and coordinate financial support for the meeting.

 - A brief statement of financial commitment.
 The Local Arrangements Committee will be required to secure significant financial sponsorships, as well as in-kind support (i.e. complimentary offsite meeting spaces, a/v equipment, transportation, waived tour fees).
 Letters of intent would strengthen the proposal.

 - Information about hotels in the area that are centrally located (downtown, near historic sites, near public transportation and restaurants, etc.); have sufficient sleeping rooms (250+ rooms); have sufficient meeting space (for 8 concurrent/breakout sessions, 25-table exhibit hall, 2 committee meeting rooms, and one or more 300-person plenary events); and have available dates (generally between March 20 and April 20 that avoid religious holidays).